Clontarf Aboriginal College: Allegations of abuse

-In 1920, Christian Brother Frederick Philip Carmody was sentenced to nine years gaol for sexual abuse of boys at Clontarf.
+In 1920, Christian Brother Frederick Philip Carmody was sentenced to nine years jail for sexual abuse of boys at Clontarf.

 In the late 1980s, allegations of abuse and cruelty were made against the Christian Brothers by former students and residents of various institutions run by the order, including Clontarf.
-An organisation named VOICES (Victims of Institutionalised Cruelty, Exploitation and Supporters) was established to represent and provide counselling for those who had experienced abuse at the Christian Brothers’ orphanages.
+An organisation named VOICES (Victims of Institutionalised Cruelty, Exploitation and Supporters) was established to represent and provide counselling for those who had experienced abuse at the Christian Brothers' orphanages.

-Brother Paul Keaney in particular was named as an instigator of the cruelty and abuse.
+Keaney in particular was named as an instigator of the cruelty and abuse.

 The Christian Brothers accepted that there was strong evidence that many of the allegations were true, and made a public apology.
 A legal action brought by over 200 former students ran from 1993 in the New South Wales Supreme Court and was finalised in 1996 with an out of court settlement.

 Popular culture

-In the popular Australian musical comedy-drama film Bran Nue Dae, Willie (Rocky McKenzie) went away to Clontarf Aboriginal College in Perth, later Willie run away from Clontarf and way back to Broome.
+In the Australian musical comedy-drama film Bran Nue Dae, Willie (Rocky McKenzie) went to Clontarf, but later ran away and went back to Broome.